 Will I need to do anything?

-Look out for a letter being sent out at the end of July.
+A letter was sent out at the end of July 2014.

 To find out more go to www.gov.uk/yourvotematters